Nachtrose/NRSAP/README.md

 This part includes only the lates changes.
 You can find the complete changelog [here](CHANGELOG.md)

-### v0.0.1i
+### v0.1.0i
 - inheritance release ( for obvious reasons )
-- with express permission, ported over Hyperspeed assets that were previously included in the Sequencer module
+- with express permission, ported over Hyperspeed assets that were previously included in the [Sequencer](https://github.com/fantasycalendar/FoundryVTT-Sequencer) module
   - hyperspeed entry, loop and exit animations
   - animated and static scene backgrounds
   - two cockpit overlays
   - the acompanying audio tracks
-- changed the example scene to reflect the new asset paths ( requires Sequencer module )
+- changed the example scenes to reflect the new asset paths and naming
-- changed the example macros to reflect the new asset paths ( requires Sequencer module )
+- changed the example macros to reflect the new asset paths and naming ( requires Sequencer module )
+- included a scene for the original sequencer styled hypertravel into compendium
+- included a macro for the original sequencer styled hypertravel into compendium ( requires Sequencer module )
+- changed all underscores ( _ ) in names to dashes( - ) for the sake of naming consistency
+- changed uppercase "D" in drift animation names to lowercase "d"
+- added *.mp4 version of in-travel loops ( #1 )